mindworksint/interview-frontend/README.md

     - email
     - body

+## Additional

+- You are encouraged to build the frontend with reusability in mind
+- You are also encouraged to show off knowledge in advance concepts in the framework/technology which the job position required within the confinement of time and use cases of the test.

 ## Notes

 - Once completed, send us a screenshot of all screens
 - Make your repo public, and send us the link for us to review